 SELP is our Continental European big box joint venture with PSP Investments, one of Canada's largest pension investment managers.
 SELP started in 2013 with €1 billion of assets.
-At the end of 2021, it has a portfolio worth just under €7 billion It generates €27 / million of headline rent with an occupancy rate of 98 per cent.
+At the end of 2021, it has a portfolio worth just under €7 billion.
+It generates €277 million of headline rent with an occupancy rate of 98 per cent.

 This partnership continues to be a vital element of our strategy to build scale in Continental European big box warehousing in a capital efficient manner.
 By sharing the capital investment with PSP Investments, we have been able to grow the portfolio further and faster than we could have done on our own.
+Both partners benefit from on our own.
 Both partners benefit from the attractive yield on the portfolio, the development potential from the land and from the economies of scale we can extract from this high-quality, modern collection of big box warehouses.